UPDATE: Firefighter Charged In Horrific 9W Crash Later Returned To Scene As Responder

 "He responded to Alpine Fire/EMS headquarters and returned to the scene with emergency personnel," it says.

-Authorities said they found Stein's Jeep Grand Cherokee in the driveway of an East Madison Avenue home in Cresskill.
+Authorities said they found Stein's Jeep Grand Cherokee in the driveway of his folks' East Madison Avenue home in Cresskill.

 "A subsequent search of the vehicle, pursuant to a court order, revealed front end damage and an emergency light bar mounted on the dash," according to the complaint.